 For this process to work its magic, you need a few key ingredients:

-These microorganisms are the unsung heroes of composting.
+- Microorganisms: Microorganisms are the heroes of composting.
+The entire composting process relies on microorganisms.
+The water, temperature, and oxygen required above are all for microorganisms to carry out physiological activities better and thus decompose waste.
 They’re like a microscopic cleanup crew, diligently breaking down complex organic matter into simpler substances.

 Methods for Disposing of Compostable Bags